The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

-- b. removing topsoil, and
+- removing topsoil, and

-- c. altering the grade of land.
+- altering the grade of land.

 No person shall undertake site alteration or cause site alteration to be undertaken unless a site alteration permit has been issued to undertake such site alteration.

-Submit an application for a Site Alteration Permit
+Apply for a Site Alteration Permit

 The site alteration permit process usually takes four to six weeks from the time you submit a complete application to the time conditional permit approval is issued, provided resubmission(s) is not required in response to review of the application.